cfrg/draft-irtf-cfrg-aegis-aead/draft-denis-aegis-aead.md

 # Security Considerations

-Both algorithms must be used in a nonce-respecting setting.
-For a given key `k`, a nonce must only be used once.
+Both algorithms must be used in a nonce-respecting setting: for a given key `k`, a nonce must only be used once.
 Failure to do so would immediately reveal the bitwise difference between two messages.

 The nonce `iv` doesn't have to be secret nor unpredictable.
 It can be a counter, the output of a permutation or a generator with a long period.